JacobPEvans/python-template/README.md

 pytest tests/test_main.py -v
 ```

->  100% Code Coverage Required**
+## 100% Code Coverage Required**

->
-> This project enforces 100% code coverage.
+This project enforces 100% code coverage.
+All pull requests must maintain 100% coverage or they will be automatically rejected by GitHub Actions.

-> Use the coverage command above to ensure your changes meet this requirement before committing.
+Use `pytest --cov --cov-branch --cov-report=xml --cov-fail-under=100` to ensure your changes meet this requirement before committing.

 ## 🛠️ Development Tools